What countries have voter identification requirements?

 Canada uses “voter information cards” and allows some “alternative” proof of identity documents; photo ID is not mandated.

-States Not Requiring Photo ID may accept the following:
+States Not Requiring Photo ID but accepting alternate ID may accept the following:

 • Utility bill